LAUNCH YOUR CAREER IN CONSTRUCTION

 Cornerstone Construction Training is offered at no cost to qualified individuals.

 Cornerstone Construction Training is an on-site training program at CityLink Center.
 CityLink partners with people seeking to improve their lives by helping them further their education, find employment, and better manage their finances.
-To take those big steps, clients in the Cornerstone Construction Training program must be 18 years of age or older with a reliable place to stay (not homeless), mentally stable, committed to being drug-free, physically fit and able to lift 50 lbs, at a 6th grade math and reading level, and have a driver's license or the ability to attain a license.
+To take those big steps, clients in the Cornerstone Construction Training program must be 18 years of age or older with a reliable place to stay (not homeless), mentally stable, committed to being drug-free, physically fit and able to lift 50 lbs, at a 3rd grade math level, and have a driver's license or the ability to attain a license.

 HOW TO ENROLL